 1. Start Strong Finish Strong

 Beginnings and endings are important.
 Your opening paragraph tends to set the tone for your article, and should be enticing enough to make your readers want more.
-There is so much information bombarding us all today that the initial few sentences need to be remarkable in some way as to hook the reader.
+There is so much information bombarding us today that the initial few sentences need to be remarkable in some way in order to hook the reader.
 Pique their curiosity and attention by using one or two of the following techniques:

 - Begin by asking a question: This gets your reader thinking.
-As an example: “How much money are you planning on making this year?”
+Here’s an example: “How much money are you planning on making this year?”
 This makes them wonder if you’re going to tell them ways they can earn more money.
 Most people would stick around for that.

 - State an interesting fact: For example, “There are three billion people using the internet today?”
 Use your imagination.